 Taylar earned a Bachelor of Science degree in Middle Grades Education from East Carolina University in May 2012.
 After graduation, she began teaching sixth grade science at Ligon Middle School in Raleigh, NC.
 Taylar served many roles at Ligon, including Grade Level Team Lead, Science Department Chair, and Cooperating Teacher.
 She was also an active member of the School Improvement Team, Equity Team, and Magnet Recruitment Team.
 In 2015, Taylar was selected as a Kenan Fellow and worked on a project creating Citizen Science projects within the Genomics lab at the NC Museum of Natural Sciences.
 Taylar has written curriculum products for a variety of middle grades science objectives and was recognized as a Teacher of the Year Semi-Finalist in 2017.
 Taylar is currently serving as Magnet Coordinator and University Liaison at Centennial Campus Middle School in Raleigh, NC.
 She can be reached at firstname.lastname@example.org.

 Linwaun (Waun) earned a Bachelor of Arts degree in English from the University of North Carolina at Chapel Hill.
 He worked with the Carolina College Advising Corps, serving as a college advisor in Warren County high schools.
 He has also served as an advisor for Student Government Association and Students Against Violence Everywhere.
 He later returned to University of North Carolina at Chapel Hill and obtained his Master of Education in School Counseling.
-He currently serves as a school counselor at Southeast Raleigh Magnet High School.
+He currently serves as the 10th grade academic counselor at Southeast Raleigh Magnet High School.
 Waun can be reached at Ljfulton@ncsu.edu.

 Jesse earned an undergraduate degree in Middle Grades Language Arts and Social Studies and a Master’s degree in Curriculum and Instruction, both from NC State.
 Jesse was recognized as Dillard Drive Middle School’s Teacher of the Year and as a Wake County Teacher of the Year Finalist in 2016.
 Jesse spent the first seven years of his teaching career at Dillard Drive Middle School as a social studies and language arts teacher, where he also served as Leadership Team Chair, Yearbook Advisor, and Mentor.
 Jesse will serve as an Instructional Coach at Apex Friendship Middle School in the 2018-2019 school year.
 He can be reached at email@example.com.